sbraicu/calisti_lab/01-gettingstarted.md

 ### Kubernetes Checks

-To check the status of the Kubernetes clusters, do the following:
+To check the status of the Kubernetes cluster, do the following:

-Verify the clusters exist.
+Verify the cluster exist.
 Expected output should show the `demo1` cluster.

    ```bash
    kind get clusters
    ```

-Check the status of the pods running in the clusters.
+Check the status of the pods running in the cluster.
 All pods should be in "Ready" state.

    ```bash
    kubectl get pods -A